What are Number Bonds? A Guide For Parents

 Now you understand exactly what number bonds are, and their importance as a bridge to more advanced math skills, how well does your child know them?

-Our Kickstart Number bonds quizzes are a great (& free) way to find out.
+Our Kickstart Number bonds quizzes are a great (and free!) way to find out.
 It's a quick quiz that's easy and fun for kids, but the clever bit is that parents receive instant and private feedback on how well their child did with suggestions to help them improve.

 Take the Number Bonds Quiz